 Know that most roofing warranties may cover leak repair, but not damage from high winds, hail, or puncture damage.
 The latter of which is certainly important if your roof is subject to roof traffic of any kind; for example, if you have a rooftop deck.

-Note that you should also consider that warranties that cover hail, high winds, or puncture damage often require certain types of materials that may not be the standard options in your area, so be sure to discuss with your roofing contractor before they begin their process.
+Note that you should also consider that warranties that cover hail, high wind damage, or puncture damage often require certain types of materials that may not be the standard options in your area, so be sure to discuss with your roofing contractor before they begin their process.

 What can void a roof warranty?